Flicklrose/Flicker-Classwork/README.md

 #Preferred browser is Chrome, but should work on any

+#This program sends me an email once a week on Tuesdays at Noon providing me with a link to the weekly deals on the PS store.

 #BODY variable prints out the following line of text and the link provided.

 $BODY = "Hey Liz!
 Here are this weeks deals on the PlayStation store! https://store.playstation.com/en-us/grid/STORE-MSF77008-ALLDEALS/1"